shoeffner/mthesis/src/gaze_library.md

 have to start from scratch and can use the code.

-Positive side effects of releasing \Gaze{}'s source code publicly are that the author tries to follow stricter coding guide lines, and provides a detailed source code [documentation](https://shoeffner.github.io/gaze).
+Positive side effects of releasing \Gaze{}'s source code publicly are that the author tries to follow stricter coding guidelines and provides a detailed source code [documentation](https://shoeffner.github.io/gaze).